 'Opera singer...
 "Silence on the set.
 The actors and technicians are at work.
 A few steps away, Dominique Hulin, attentive, keeps an eye on the scene.
 Difficult not to notice this colossus of 2.05 m and 130 kg!
 Imposing, the comedian is just as much by his filmography and his career.
 The Sub-Gifted, Visitors or Tom Thumb are among the films in which he participated. (imdb).

 'I started as an opera singer, then I was a stuntman and finally a comedian,' he explains.
 Theater and advertising have also been his playgrounds.
 Whatever the discipline, he has cultivated a method imbued with simplicity.
 "It's the staging that commands, I'm here to obey.
 An approach that does not prevent pleasure and detachment.
 "You have to be relaxed."
 Source: ouest-france.fr/bretagne

-When I met Jeremy I was a teenager, meeting Will was in my early twenties, the last picture was with Hulin, a few years ago.
+The picture with Hulin, was a few years ago.
 Patrick and me were both curious to Dominique.
-Patrick finally decided and took me with him.
+Patrick finally decided and took me to him.
 We were just passing through and it came out that way, he expected us.
-It was nice experience!
+It was a nice experience!
 I got a hand kiss spontaneously.
 It is nice to see that he has a beautiful life among this pets, free in nature and together with his wife.
 Here's the interview with him again.
-I do not collect photos with actors.
-I am a bit skeptical because I do not want to be a burden to others and I find it exaggerated.
-Especially people who tick off and end special occasions.
-No, nothing for me. but I liked this and it was good.
 The photos also remind me of the beautiful memories!
+2017

 James Bond, Moonraker 1979